-When not exploring London or chasing sunshine abroad, I’m eating too much food, exercising to compensate, painting or making friends.
+When not exploring London (G&T in hand) or chasing sunshine abroad, I’m eating too much food, exercising to compensate and burying myself in books.

 Having trained as a designer, I have an adoration for the industry and the power of design.
 I began my professional career in luxury public relations and marketing - which taught me the importance of maintaining strong, lasting relationships.

 Here at Pearlfisher, I am responsible for ensuring we're connecting with our American audiences by championing our exceptional work, brand and unique culture.
 I am constantly looking for new and creative ways to connect with our clients and the creative community by showcasing what the power of design can do for brands and businesses.

 When I'm not in the studio, you can find me exploring the city by bike.